 Builder's Gray Water Action Summary

-An excerpt from the Builder's Grey Water Guide (book)
+An excerpt from the Builder's GW Guide-book

 - For all new residential construction, plumb gray water and toilet lines separately, joining them downstream from the future gray water diversion point.

 The one thing you can do in all new construction and remodeling; this is legal everywhere under existing building codes and the word "gray water" need not ever be mentioned.

 Gray water reuse will likely become much more widespread (or even mandated) over the life of structures you are building today.
 Entombing combined gray water and blackwater lines under a cement slab, particularly, is foreclosing on the possibility of using a valuable resource.

 Vent the toilets separately or tie the black and gray water vents together 12" below the spill point of the highest fixture.

 Don't squander fall Keep the gray water lines heights possible to maximize future options for distributing it by gravity.
 This cannot be stressed enough.
 I've had to re-plumb entire houses just to raise the plumbing a few inches.

 If you can, anticipate the design of the future gray water system so you know it will all hook up nicely.

 - For legal systems with small gray water flows and irrigated area downhill from gray water source, try to spec Branched Drain to Mulch Basins.

 This is a very simple system which should be permissible under any reasonable gray water law.
 See page 9 and the Create an Oasis with Greywater-book.